-When it comes to setting your child up for a great school year, encouraging them to read at home is one of the best things you can do –and not just on their own, but with you by their side!
+When it comes to setting your child up for success, encouraging them to read at home is one of the best things you can do –and not just on their own, but with you by their side!

 “One misconception parents have once their child can read independently is that they no longer need to read with them,” says Kelsey Zeilinger, a fourth-grade teacher in Virginia.
-“When easing back into the new school year routine, reading together is a great habit to start.”
+“When easing into a new reading routine, reading together is a great habit to start.”

 To get your child engaged with learning and reading, explore The One and Only Ivan together.
 “This book will make you laugh and cry while teaching your child empathy,” Zeilinger says.
 “I love the way it inspires the reader to change the world, while sharing a beautifully written story inspired by a real silverback gorilla.”